-Academic Article Presentation & Discussion (15%) - Each student will select a peer-reviewed journal article and make a 10 minutes presentation summarizing the article to the class.
-The article should be chosen no less than 1 week in advance to allow classmates enough time to read the article.
+Academic Article Presentation & Discussion (10%) - Each student will select a peer-reviewed journal article and make a 10 minute presentation summarizing the article to the class.
 Every student is responsible for reading the articles selected by their peers and will be required to ask questions to presenters throughout the semester.